jfrog/jfrog-mission-control-2.0/OnBoardingScripts/README.md

   A list of Artifactory instances to execute this script

-- userName
+- User Name

    The name of the user to be created.

-- groupNames
+- Group Names

-   The name of the group to be created. (devgroup,qagroup)
+   The name of the group to be created. (devgroup,qagroup) Note the group names can be comma separated.

-- permissionName
+- Permission Name

    The name of the permission which can be applied to users

-- permissions
+- Permissions

-   Permissions to be applied.('manage', 'delete', 'deploy', 'annotate', 'read')
+   Permissions to be applied.('manage', 'delete', 'deploy', 'annotate', 'read') Note the permissions can be comma separated.

-- repoNames
+- Repository Names

     Specific repositories on which to apply the permission target.
 This is a comma separated value.